agentsea/toolfuse/README.md

   <br>
 </p>

-OpenTool provides a simple common potocol for AI agent tools, allowing use accross different model types and frameworks.
+OpenTool provides a common potocol for AI agent tools, use them with your favorite agent framework or model.

 ## Installation